China's COMAC secures 330 aircraft orders, boosts demand outlook at air show

 Boeing has been all but shut out of orders in the world's biggest market for new aircraft since 2017 amid U.S.-China trade tensions, though Chinese airlines have this year agreed to buy more than 300 Airbus narrowbody planes.

+"Not having China matters a lot to us.
+We want them," Boeing Chief Executive David Calhoun told investors last week.
+"We are not turning our back on them in any way, shape or form and won't."

+State-owned newspaper Global Times last month said Boeing was "an epitome of U.S. companies that have experienced a backlash due to the politicisation of economic and trade issues by the U.S."

-(Reporting by Sophie Yu in Beijing and Brenda Goh in Shanghai; writing by Jamie Freed)
+(Reporting by Sophie Yu in Beijing and Brenda Goh in Shanghai; writing by Jamie Freed.
+Editing by Gerry Doyle)

 ((Jamie.Freed@thomsonreuters.com;))